 Experts in SAP systems should lead organizations to prepare changes in policies, people, and control practices to adopt the data protection principles mandated by the GDPR.
 It affects anyone based in the European Union or handling personal data of European Union residents.
 Identifying available options in the SAP system to mitigate the related compliance risks should start now.
 The scale of sanctions and legal requirements means that actual compliance is a must.

 For information about the preparedness for the GDPR and about securing data in an SAP environment, read these SAPinsider articles.
 You can also read Hernan Huwyler's blog on LinkedIn.
-For additional tips on securing an SAP environment, attend SAPinsider's Cybersecurity for SAP Customers 2018 conference.
-This conference will be held November 28-30 in Orlando.
+For additional tips on securing an SAP environment, attend SAPinsider's GRC 2019 conference.
 For more information about this conference click here.